Travel

 1 – Once travelers are reimbursed for all expenses, they must mark their original travel request as closed.

-F – Travelers who cannot use Concur
+F – Travelers who can’t use Concur

 3 – If the executive director delegates approval responsibility to a designee, the delegation must be in writing and maintained for audit purposes.